socketry/utopia/plan.md

 - Prefer `arguments` over `params`.
 - Parse request data lazily.
 - Keep query, form, JSON, and multipart parsing separable where possible.
-- Add small convenience methods to `Protocol::HTTP::Request` only where they make middleware substantially clearer.
+- Do not monkey patch `Protocol::HTTP::Request`; Utopia-specific convenience methods belong on `Utopia::Request`.
 - Keep the request explicit.
 Do not expose ambient `Utopia.request` style state.
 - Use Utopia-owned fiber state for optional adjacent application state rather than Rack-style `env` or a Utopia request attribute hash.